 In 2006, the Yuma County Narcotics Task Force was formed and Captain Martinez was reassigned to the Task Force as the Street Team Leader.
 Martinez was promoted on February 2, 2008 to his current rank of Captain and returned to the Detention Bureau where he assumed command of all jail operations.
 Captain Martinez served as the Jail Commander until November 2014, when he transitioned back to the Patrol Bureau and assumed command of all law enforcement operations.
 In January 2017, Captain Martinez transitioned back to the Detention Bureau as the Jail Commander.

-In addition to his current position as Detention Captain.
-Captain Martinez has served on active duty with the Arizona National Guard and the United States Army Reserve to include five tours overseas including one tour in Desert Storm and one tour in Operation Iraqi Freedom.
+In addition to his current position, Captain Martinez has served on active duty with the Arizona National Guard and the United States Army Reserve to include five tours overseas including one tour in Desert Storm and one tour in Operation Iraqi Freedom.
 During his years of service to his country, he has received numerous medals to include two Army Commendation Medals, the Humanitarian Award, a Combat Action Badge, and the Kuwait Liberation Medal.
 In 2004, Martinez was also awarded the Bronze Star for his service in Iraq.
 This award was presented at the Army All American Bowl in 2007.
-Captain Martinez retired after 28 years of Service.
+Captain Martinez retired after 28 years of service.

 On May 21, 2008, Captain Martinez was presented with the Sunrise Optimist Club Law Enforcement Officer of the Year award.

 Captain Martinez is married with three children.
 He holds family and personal relationships as dear, providing him the strength and support for his very high demanding life.
 His oldest son and daughter currently reside in Phoenix and his youngest son is still in grade school.